gasgit-cs/pforcs-problem-sheet/README.md

 ### ***Program to apply Newtons Equation for square root***
 Program to estimate the square root of an positive float using newtons equation N = .5(N / G + G) N - positive number to find square root of
-G - educated guess
+G - educated guess\

-*Staps*
+*Steps*\
-        pass number and inital guess to the equation check inital estimate return if close
+        pass number and inital guess to the equation\
+        check inital estimate return if close\
-        otherwise loop using the estimate as G n times until estimate is < or equal to N
+        otherwise loop using the estimate as G\
+        n times until estimate is < or equal to N

 ### Requirements